 You will not have to wear a face mask during labour and birth.
 But you will need to wear a surgical mask when you’re outside your room.

 Visitors in hospital

-Hospital visiting restrictions do not apply to your birth partner.
+Hospital visiting restrictions do not apply to your nominated support partner.

-Your birth partner should be allowed a daily visit of at least 30 minutes while you are in hospital.
+Your nominated support partner should be allowed a daily visit of at least 30 minutes while you are in hospital.
 But this will depend on the hospital and if it is safe to do so.

-If your hospital cannot facilitate your birth partner or visitors due to COVID-19 safety guidelines, they will let you know why.
+If your hospital cannot facilitate your nominated support partner or visitors due to COVID-19 safety guidelines, they will let you know why.

 Neonatal care visits

-You and your birth partner should be able to visit your baby if they are in the neonatal intensive care unit (NICU).
+You and your nominated support partner should be able to visit your baby if they are in the neonatal intensive care unit (NICU).